realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module2/README.md

 ## Linux performance

 To enhance your Linux system's performance, you can use specialized tools that offer real-time insights into CPU, memory, disk I/O, and network activity for quick performance bottleneck detection.
 Some of these tools include Perf-tools, bcc/BPF, and bpftrace.

+### The USE method

+The USE Method is essential for optimizing system performance and troubleshooting servers.
+It helps identify resource bottlenecks and performance issues by analyzing Utilization, Saturation, and Errors.
+Resources like CPUs, memory, storage, and network interfaces can be measured for busy time, additional workload capacity, and errors.